 1. Introduction.

-Despite such a diverse and rich content of this branch of psychology, we tried to touch on the main aspects of its content, as far as possible, within the framework of this short work, paying the closest attention to one of its most developed and, in our opinion, important sections - child psychology.
+Despite such a diverse and rich content of this branch of psychology, we tried to touch on the main aspects of its content, as far as possible, within the framework of this small work, paying the closest attention to one of its most developed and, in our opinion, important sections - child psychology.

-2. The subject and tasks of developmental psychology.
+2. Subject and tasks of developmental psychology.

 The tasks of developmental psychology can be divided into three types: applied, scientific, theoretical.